Jazzzy/VR_ButNotReally/README.md

 * Implemented visualization, processing and selection of physical devices available on the system that support vulkan.
 * Implemented visualization, processing, selection and creatiton of necesssary queues and logical devices.
 * Implemented full custom swap chain configuration and selection.
 Targeting a triple buffer architecture.
+* Implemented loading of simple shaders and creation of shader modules for said shaders.